alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_03/03_02_NoQSL_1-MongoDB/03-146/03-146_MongoDB-1_Installing-LINUX-MongoDBAtlasAWS.md

 The original guide explains how to install MongoDB for MAC users but,so that for those Linux users, these steps explains how to set it up.

 Additionally, this guide explains how to install MongoDB without it being system-wide, as well as installing it system-wide.
-I suggest a non system-wide when posible.
+It's suggested to use a non system-wide when posible.

 On the other hand, this guide also includes how to set up a free MongoDB Atlas Cluster at AWS (at least while MongoDB allows free accounts for students), to be able to use a remote database or integrate remote MongoDB into our projects.

+Finally, a default connection to Atlas@AWS will be performed and explained.

 ****